 Question 1: How does the ‘priority merch stand access’ work?

 It’s a nice idea for a perk with the Snake Pit pass, but it ain’t much really.
 At least not in Montreal.
 It’s a line to the side of the regular merch stand.
-In theory, it is helpful, but I don’t think there was anyone checking for a pass, so it was the same wait time.
+In theory, it is helpful, but I don’t think there was anyone checking for passes, so it was the same wait time.
 Overall, not a big deal.

 However, one of the shirts I got is hilariously misprinted with the logo off center.
 I didn’t notice until I got home Friday night.
 At Sunday’s show I noticed that some people had the misprint, others didn’t.
 Oops.

 Question 2: What’s the deal with the ‘Pre-Show Black Box Lounge’?

 The lounge is pretty cool.
 It’s a draped-off section of the arena basement with catering, Metallica memorabilia, some old instruments you can play (the best part), two bars, and a bathroom.
 In Montreal there was sushi, some pasta salad, lots of desserts, and cool album cover mini-cupcakes.
 Two ladies who seemed like they had no idea what they were doing ran a short trivia contest.
 I won a hat for knowing which song had Flamenco as it’s working title.

 What I found odd about the lounge was the absence of staff, information, and overall customer service of any kind.
 Whatever staff were there only wore plain black with no indication of whether they worked for either Metallica or the venue.
 At first, some people didn’t know if you could touch the instruments as no one was around to provide background or instructions.

 Ideally, there should probably be an info booth (there is plenty of room) or, at the very least, staff shirts.
 I know it seems kinda lame, but honestly it was weird.
 I probably could have went the entire two shows without interacting with any staff had I not sought them out to ask how to get to the Snake Pit.
 Speaking of which.